jamesbrunet/callhub-python-wrapper/README.md

 * Better error handling for uploading contacts with fields that don't exist in CallHub
 * Abstracted away some tedious parts of using CallHub's API.
 When uploading contacts, CallHub wants you to map CSV columns to the ids of each field in CallHub, which is difficult and easy to mess up.
 This wrapper handles all of that by matching on field names.
 * Automatically handles paging when doing bulk fetching
+* Uses async requests to improve speed for repetitive calls (implemented in get_contacts)

 ### Currently implemented
 * Bulk create contacts